350 Hempstead Avenue,

 7 people favorited this theater

 The Malverne Theatre was opened May 26, 1947 with James Stewart in “It’s a Wonderful Life”.
 Built for the Kenney Amusement Corporation, it had a seating capacity for 688 on a single floor.
 There was a 12-seat cry room located on the left side of the projection booth.
 Interior decoration were carried out by the Rambusch Decorating Company.

-It took over as one of Long Island’s premiere art theatres after Westbury was run into oblivion and closed.
+It took over as one of Long Island’s premiere art theatres after Westbury Theatre was run into oblivion and closed.
 The theatre was one of Long Island’s oldest neighborhood discount houses.
-The previous owner (who also had the Roslyn and Levittown)twinned it and ran it into the ground.
+The previous owner (who also had the Roslyn Theatre and Levittown Theatre)twinned it and ran it into the ground.
 It was rarely heated or air conditioned.

 The present owners came in and quaded it making four cute little theatres that showed art films, foreign releases and an occasional mainstream moveover.
-They later added two more tiny cinemas in a former retail space.
+They later added another tiny cinema in a former retail space.